 Updated September 6th, 2020

 There are a variety of ways in which supplements could have value for certain types of activities, though can not replace a healthy diet.
 Some workout enhancers claim to help burn fat and gain muscle, as well as definition.
 However, these often include unfavorable side-effects that many may wish to avoid.
 Fortunately, there are a myriad of alternative supplements capable of helping achieve your dream look.
-For example, cannabinoids such as CBD demonstrate possible energizing and anti-inflammatory capabilities.
+For example, cannabinoids such as CBD demonstrate possible energizing and anti-soreness capabilities.
 In this article, we discuss CBD and fitness.

 What is CBD?